-- do all generated products follow the naming conventions? - can all generated products be opened and read with the appropriate tools? → This step has been implemented in a bash script on JASMIN and Calvalus and has been applied for 'Dataset 2' products - do all products have the expected product version? - do all products contain all specified variables? - are the data of all variables in their expected value range?
+- do all generated products follow the naming conventions? - can all generated products be opened and read with the appropriate tools? → This step has been implemented in a bash script on JASMIN and Calvalus and has been applied for previous product versions from 'Dataset 2' onwards, and also for the final products. - do all products have the expected product version? - do all products contain all specified variables? - are the data of all variables in their expected value range?

 As these questions consider all products of a generated dataset, an appropriate verification framework needs to be implemented.
-This has been done in the frame of the SST_cci (T. Block, Brockmann Consult, personal communication), and first results indicate that this kind of framework would be very valuable also for WV_cci.
-This will be further investigated and addressed for the final dataset generation if appropriate.
+This has been done in the frame of the SST\cci (T. Block, Brockmann Consult, personal communication), and first results indicate that this kind of framework would be very valuable also for WV\cci.
+This will be further investigated and addressed in a potential future phase of WV\cci if appropriate.

-3.2 VRWV Processing System (UoR)
+3.2 VRWV Processing System